 How Much Does It Cost to Own Your Franchise?

 This question may very well contend with “How much can I make?” for the top candidate question.
 Candidates want to know how much of their life savings they will need to invest in your franchise.

 Most candidates will expect to find the franchise fee and startup costs here.
 However, you also should be sure to include details about in-house financing or costs covered by you to make the opportunity more appealing.

-Franchisee testimonials may not have a ton of SEO value, but they do provide a peek into life as a franchisee with your brand.
-This is relevant to potential franchisees because they will be able to relate to other owners and begin to imagine themselves as one of your franchisees.
+Franchisee testimonials may not have a ton of SEO value.
+However, they do provide a peek into life as a franchisee with your brand.
+This is relevant to potential franchisees because they will be able to relate to other owners.
+They can also begin to imagine themselves as one of your franchisees.
 When candidates can visualize themselves as part of your franchise, closing the sale becomes much easier.

-Including these pages and others that address candidates’ questions on your fran dev website is like putting out the welcome mat for prospects.
-It is to your advantage to prop the door open and let them look around to see if they are the right fit for your franchise.
+Including these pages and others that address candidates’ questions on your fran-dev website.
+It’s like putting out the welcome mat for prospects.
+It is to your advantage to prop the door open and let them look around.
+They need to see for themselves if they are the right fit for your franchise.